 At Least There’s No Interest

-Until recently, some sleep researchers claimed that sleep debt could be accumulated indefinitely—that, like financial debt, it simply never goes away until it is repaid.
-If this were the case, I would probably be in the red for about a year’s worth of sleep.
-Current research suggests that this notion is a mistake, and that the body’s maximum sleep debt is under 20 hours, no matter how many consecutive nights you’ve had too little sleep.
+Sleep researchers once claimed that sleep debt could be accumulated indefinitely—that, like financial debt, it simply never goes away until it is repaid.
+If this were the case, I would probably be in the red for about a year’s worth of sleep, with no hope of ever repaying it.
+Some sources suggest that this notion is a mistake, and that the body’s maximum sleep debt is under 20 hours, no matter how many consecutive nights you’ve had too little sleep.

 Be that as it may, the only way to “repay” sleep debt, so the experts say, is to sleep more—and there are limits, both practical and physiological, to how much one can sleep.
-If I had, say, a month off with absolutely no obligations or distractions whatsoever, a perfectly dark, quiet bedroom, a great deal of motivation to repay my debt, and some really boring reading materials—even then, with the optimal conditions, my body simply wouldn’t stay asleep 24 hours a day, or even 12.
+If I had, say, a month off with absolutely no obligations or distractions whatsoever; a perfectly dark, quiet bedroom; a great deal of motivation to repay my debt; and some really boring reading materials, even then, with the optimal conditions, my body simply wouldn’t stay asleep 24 hours a day, or even 12.
 On those lazy weekends when I’ve had every hope of repaying a week’s worth of sleep debt, I still couldn’t stay asleep more than 10 or 11 hours at a time.
-So to the extent that sleep debt really is like a financial debt, my body appears to disallow anything other than a minimum payment of an hour or two at a time.
+So to the extent that sleep debt really is like a financial debt, my body appears to disallow anything other than a minimum payment of an hour or two at a time—and numerous researchers have indicated that this is the norm.